By Owais AliReviewed by Frances BriggsUpdated on Sep 11 2025

 Batteries store energy as chemical energy, which is more energy-dense than electrostatic energy storage in supercapacitors.
 For example, LIBs reach up to 650 Wh/L, while high-end supercapacitors only achieve about 10 Wh/L, about 1.5 % of LIBs' energy density.

-For this reason, batteries are preferred for applications requiring higher storage capacity, such as electric vehicles, grid and renewable energy storage.
+For this reason, batteries are preferred for applications requiring higher storage capacity, such as electric vehicles, grid, and renewable energy storage.

 Supercapacitors vs. Batteries: Power Density and Charge Rate/Discharge Time

 Power density directly relates to how quickly an energy storage technology can charge and discharge.
-Computer servers, manufacturing lines, and hospitals prioritize power density over energy density as they require immediate power delivery after power loss.
+Computer servers, manufacturing lines, and hospitals prioritize power density over energy density as they require immediate power delivery after a power loss.

 Here, supercapacitors excel as they offer higher power density than batteries, with charge and discharge times in seconds or minutes, compared to hours for most batteries.